lmcrean/Steam-Report/README.md

 **Media libraries**
-- [canva](https://www.canva.com/) was used for the vector graphics in the Readme
+- [canva](https://www.canva.com/) was used for the vector graphics in the Readme, the logo and favicon
+- [bgjar](https://bgjar.com/) was used for the background image in the Readme

 **Fonts**